Moses’s 40 Days on Mount Sinai: How God Gave the Ten Commandments

 Tradition and Interpretation

-Different Christian traditions have emphasized various aspects of Moses’s 40 days.
+Different faith traditions emphasize different aspects of Moses’s 40 days on Mount Sinai.

-Jewish interpretation celebrates Moses’s ascent during Shavuot (Pentecost), commemorating the giving of the Torah.
-Moses is revered as the greatest prophet who spoke with God “face to face” (Deuteronomy 34:10).
+Jewish tradition connects the event to Shavuot and the giving of the Torah, celebrating Moses as the greatest prophet who spoke with God face to face.

 FAQ: Common Questions About Moses’s 40 Days